 A dissertation abstract is the short summary of the overall research and the dissertation.
 A dissertation abstract is the “gateway” or “filter” for the assessment of the dissertation.
 It enables the reader to quickly filter the topic of your dissertation and its worth.
 So do neither overlook the abstract nor treat it as an afterthought.

-When to write the dissertation abstract?
+What is the right time to write the dissertation abstract?

-- Use the important keywords meaning the “jargon”, this will not only enable you to reach the word limit but will also help readers to identify whether the dissertation is helpful or not.
+- Use the important keywords meaning the “jargon”, this will not only enable you to reach the word limit but will also help readers to identify whether the dissertation is helpful or not

 What are the components of the dissertation abstract?